Skip to main content

 "https://configs.spacemesh.network/config.mainnet.json"

 Most users will want to start with the existing network config file as a template and add customizations to match their local environment and preferences.
-Note that it's essential you not change existing config parameters unless you know what you're doing.
-Some config sections, like genesis
+Note that it is essential you not change existing config parameters unless you know what you are doing.
+Some config sections, like genesis, must not be changed under any circumstances or your node will not be compatible with mainnet, your messages will be dropped, and your node may be banned by its peers.
+Some, like p2p and smeshing, may be tweaked by power users who know what they are doing.
+Others, such as api and logging, are safe to change.
+When in doubt, ask for help on our Discord server!

-Assuming you're starting with the default network config file, you'll want to add something like the following to start smeshing:
+Assuming that you are starting with the default network config file, you will want to add something like the following to start smeshing:

 "smeshing": {